dmytrostriletskyi/dmytrostriletskyi/README.md

 I am a T-shaped Software Engineer and Tech Lead experienced in development and operations in startups and product companies.

 I do open source projects that solve my personal and other engineers' problems.
-I also have Medium and Habr accounts where you can find articles in English and Russian about my projects and Information Technology in general.
+I also have Medium and Habr accounts where you can find articles in English and Russian about my projects and my thoughts about software engineering.

 **The latest articles in English:**